 The individual behavioral ranking factors include click-through rate, mobile clicks to call, and dwell time.

-In terms of importance as a Local Pack/Finder ranking factor, behavioral signals have been in steady decline for three years, dropping from 10% in 2018 down to 7% this year.
+In terms of importance as a Local Pack/Finder ranking factor, behavioral signals have been in steady decline for three years, dropping from 10% in 2018 down to 7% in 2021.
+As of 2023, it sits at 8%.

 Behavioral signals are a reliable source of information for Google because they’re much harder to manipulate than other factors.
 These actions are taken by the searcher, and therefore can only be influenced to a certain degree.